 LMU cooperates with universities around the world within the framework of the programs Erasmus+, UK, SEMP and LMUexchange.
 If you are interested in becoming a visiting student here, your university must be an LMU partner university.
 An overview of all LMU partner universities can be found in our database.
 Your home university is responsible for nominating students for an exchange at LMU.
 As soon as your home university nominates you - further information on this process can be found in our nomination section - LMU's International Office will send you the information you need to apply.

 Your university has nominated you and you wish to study at LMU next semester?
 Great!
-Then you should submit your online application by the following deadlines:
+Then you should submit your online application (please register first) by the following deadlines:

 - 15 May for the winter semester